Holosys/Holocoin/README.md

 #ABOUT

-Holocoin is a token cryptocurrency designed to operate as a method and unit of value exchange within the HOLOSYS OS project, and other associated network projects: https://github.com/miquael/HOLOSYS
+Holocoin is a token cryptocurrency designed to operate as a method and unit of value exchange within the HOLOSYS project, and other associated network projects: https://github.com/miquael/HOLOSYS

 • Peer-to-peer, decentralized, distributed, and autonomous design.